Trogloduck/public/Cyber notes/05 Programming/Database/SQL/SQL.md

 - (`NOT`) `BETWEEN ...
 AND ...`
 - (`NOT`) `IN (...)` (in a list)
 - `"my_column"` (`NOT`) `LIKE "string_2"`: case-insensitive str comparison
-	- `%`: matches zero or more characters
+	- `%`: wildcard -- matches zero or more characters
 	- `_`: matches any one character
 - `IS` (`NOT`) `NULL`